CircuitSpells/Notes/git.md

 create a new branch without switching to it:
 `git branch <branch-name>`

-pull down a branch from origin without switching to it:
-`git fetch origin <branch-name>`

 delete local branch that has not been pushed to remote:
 `git branch -D <branch-name>`
 (`-D` is short for `--delete --force`)